cancerberoSgx/geometrizejs/geometrizejs-cli/README.md

 - [ ] cli: use mujer for optimizing and remove this implementation
 - [ ] use svg-to-png-converter to render bitmap formats
 - [ ] users cannot use ImageRunner or Bitmap as types
+- [ ] integrate magica to generate gifs ?
+- [ ] research on generating SVG animations
 - [x] document src/options.ts
 - [x] options in readme
 - [x] tests